3 Electrodynamics

 \[ \begin{align} \Box A^{\left(\alpha\right)} = \frac{4\pi}{c}j^{\left(\alpha\right)} \end{align} \]

-note down.
-The Lorenz calibration is therefore written as:
+The Lorenz gauge condition is therefore written as

 \[ \begin{align} \partial_\alpha A^{\left(\alpha\right)} = 0. \end{align} \]